 Cardiff Met University have confirmed they are in contact with their apprentices and regular communications updating them on current circumstances are being sent.
-A frequently asked questions document has been circulated to apprentices via their Student Room app.
-Information for students can be found on the Student Room COVID-19 update area.
+Students can access their COVID-19 related information by logging into the Cardiff Met SharePoint site.

 The university have also asked their apprentices to continuing accessing their Moodle accounts, as well as the online library for access to journals and books.
 If they have specific programme queries they should contact their Module leader.
 For anything else they should contact Imtiaz Khan by email: IKhan@cardiffmet.ac.uk.